wayneh/atk-8/README.md

 It works in production with PHP 5.5 and PHP 7.0.

-PHP 7.1 and 7.2 has not been tested and reported not working, some minor fixes are required to make it work.
+PHP 7.1 and 7.2 have not been tested and some people reported that them are not working; some minor fixes are required to make it work.

 ATK Framework